Election-Tech-Initiative/electionguard/docs/index.md

 ## What is ElectionGuard?

 ElectionGuard is an **open source** software development kit (SDK) that makes voting more secure, transparent and accessible.
-It is designed for election system vendors to incorporate [end-to-end verifiability][glossary-end-to-end-verifiable] into their systems and any interested organization to perform and publish [post-election audits][glossary-post-election-audit] using ElectionGuard as a secure publishing platform.
+It is designed for election system vendors to incorporate [end-to-end verifiability][glossary-end-to-end-verifiable] into their systems and any interested organization to perform and publish [post-election audits][glossary-post-election-audit].

 !!! info "New to ElectionGuard?"
     Welcome!
 Thanks for your interest.
 Trying to figure out how to help and learn?
 If you're a developer, head over to the [**developer getting started**][develop-getting-started].
 If you're an election administrator or want to learn more about ElectionGuard and its underpinnings, start with [**the guide**][configure-an-election].
 If you want to help and aren't a developer, all kinds of help with documentation, outreach, and advocacy is welcomed.
 Follow [**discussions**][election-guard-discussions], join the [**office hours**][weekly-office-hours], and check out the [**roadmap**][roadmap] to see where it's intended to go.